apiai.me Docs

 GET /batch/{id}/download

 Download all completed results as a ZIP archive.
-Available for 24 hours after job completion.
+Available for 1 hour after job completion; multiple downloads are allowed within that window.

 Example